kotools/types/documentation/declarations-lifecycle.md

 An **experimental** declaration can be promoted to **stable** by removing the experimental annotation marking it that requires an explicit [opt-in].

-An **experimental** declaration can be updated or removed freely in any type of releases.

 ### Stable declarations